grifocx/GolfTripTracker/testing.md

      - Set overall buy-in amount
    - Submit and verify tournament is created

-2. **Tournament Configuration**
+2. **Tournament Selection and Configuration**
-   - Go to "Tournament Management"
-   - Find your newly created tournament
+   - In "Tournament Management", use the dropdown to select your newly created tournament
-   - Verify tournament details are correct
+   - Verify tournament details display correctly in the overview section
-   - Check that tournament status is "Active"
+   - Check that tournament status shows "Draft" initially
+   - Review tournament information card shows correct dates, course, and buy-in amounts

+3. **Tournament Status Management**
+   - Test status transitions:
+     - Tournament should start as "Draft"
+     - Click "Start" to move to "In Progress"
+     - Verify status updates and visual indicators change
+   - Note: Tournament status controls workflow access

-3. **Add Players to Tournament**
+4. **Add Players to Tournament**
-   - In tournament management, click "Add Players"
+   - With tournament selected, navigate to player management
-   - Select all players who will participate
+   - Add all players who will participate
-   - Submit and verify players are added
+   - Submit and verify players are added to the selected tournament
    - Check that player count matches expected participants

 **Expected Results:**
-- Tournament created with correct details
+- Tournament created and selectable from dropdown
+- Tournament context clearly displayed throughout interface
+- Status management works correctly with visual feedback
-- All participating players registered
+- All participating players registered for the specific tournament
-- Tournament appears in active tournaments list

 ### Phase 4: Round Setup
-**Test Duration: 15 minutes**
+**Test Duration: 20 minutes**

 1. **Create Tournament Rounds**
+   - Ensure your tournament is selected in the dropdown
-   - In "Tournament Management", find your tournament
+   - Verify the "Rounds for [Tournament Name]" section shows your tournament
    - Click "Add Round" for each day of the tournament
+   - In the round creation dialog, verify:
+     - Dialog title shows "Create New Round for [Tournament Name]"
+     - Tournament field is pre-filled and disabled (shows context)
+     - Tournament dates are displayed for reference
    - For each round:
      - Set round number (1, 2, 3, etc.)
-     - Set date
+     - Set date within tournament date range
      - Select course (should match tournament course)
-     - Set status as "Pending"
+   - Submit and verify rounds appear in the tournament-specific list

+2. **Round Context Verification**
+   - Verify round list shows "Rounds for [Tournament Name]" header
-   - Verify all rounds are created
+   - Check that only rounds for the selected tournament are displayed
+   - Test switching tournament selection to see how round display changes
+   - Confirm round creation is contextual to selected tournament

-2. **Scorecard Setup**
+3. **Scorecard Setup**
    - For each round, create scorecards
-   - Click "Create Scorecard"
-   - Name scorecards (e.g., "Group A", "Group B")
-   - Assign players to each scorecard (typically 4 players per group)
+   - Navigate to score entry to set up groups
+   - Create scorecards with proper player assignments
-   - Verify scorecard assignments
+   - Verify scorecard context matches tournament and round selection

 **Expected Results:**
+- Tournament context is clear throughout round creation process
+- Round creation dialog shows which tournament the round belongs to
-- All tournament rounds created for each day
+- Only relevant rounds display for the selected tournament
-- Scorecards properly configured with player assignments
-- Round schedules match tournament dates
+- Round management interface provides clear tournament identification

 ### Phase 5: Score Entry Testing
 **Test Duration: 20 minutes**